Liepāja: Culture

 Liepāja is known as a city rich in deep cultural and historical traditions, and has a very important place in the cultural landscape of Latvia and the region.
 Liepāja is home to both state and municipal institutions, as well as the University of Liepāja and privately funded artistic groups and departments.
 The city has a remarkable legacy in terms of its historical cultural environment, buildings, monuments, visual art collections, museums and libraries.
-Liepāja has a strong tradition of performing arts and intangible cultural heritage - crafts, folk art, traditional culture - in both Latvian and minority groups.
+Liepāja has a strong tradition of performing arts and intangible cultural heritage – crafts, folk art, traditional culture – in both Latvian and minority groups.
 Cultural tourism and creative industries are developing.
 There is a strong cultural education base (in its professional forms).
 Certain sectors are relatively underdeveloped in Liepāja (fine arts, literature, declining cinema, etc.).

 Liepāja took part in the competition for the European Capital of Culture (ECOC) status in 2014, but on 15 September 2009 the European Commission jury recommended that Riga be awarded the status.
 Having taken part in the competition for the European Capital of Culture status in 2027, on 10 May 2022 the jury awarded the status to Liepāja.

 Symbols

 Liepāja has three officially approved symbols: a coat of arms, a flag and an anthem.
-The coat of arms was adopted in 1625, while the flag was first officially proclaimed in 1938 with the "Law on the Flag of the City of Liepaja".
-The anthem "The City where the Wind is Born" (Pilsētā, kurā piedzimst vējš) was approved in 1999 and premiered in the first hour of 2000.
+The coat of arms was adopted four days after the jurisdiction gained city rights on 18 March 1625, and the present version is introduced in 1925; while the flag was first officially proclaimed in 1938 with the Law on the Flag of the City of Liepāja.
+The coat of arms of Liepāja is described as: "on a silver background, the lion of Courland with a divided tail, who leans upon a linden (Liepa) tree with its forelegs".
+The flag of Liepāja has the coat of arms in the center, with red in the top half and green in the bottom.
+The anthem The City where the Wind is Born (Pilsētā, kurā piedzimst vējš) was approved in 1999 and premiered in the first hour of 2000.
 Imants Kalniņš wrote the song "In the City where the Wind is Born" in 1973, dedicating it to Liepāja and the people of Liepāja, with lyrics by Māris Čaklais.
 It was first performed by Austra Pumpure, and even then the song gained the status of an unofficial anthem of Liepāja residents.
-Liepāja also has its own special dish - 'Liepājas menciņi' (smoked, dried cod with potatoes, onions and dill in heavy cream, fried in a ceramic pot), which is based on an ancient recipe from South Courland Dried, smoked or lightly dried codfish was used in the diet of the coastal inhabitants of Courland - Livonians and Curonians - even before the arrival of German settlers in the 13th century.
+Liepāja also has its own special dish – 'Liepājas menciņi' (smoked, dried cod with potatoes, onions and dill in heavy cream, fried in a ceramic pot), which is based on an ancient recipe from South Courland.
+Dried, smoked or lightly dried codfish was used in the diet of the coastal inhabitants of Courland – Livonians and Curonians – even before the arrival of German settlers in the 13th century.

 The use of Liepāja's symbols is regulated by the Binding Regulations adopted by the City Council on 25 February 1999.